We make choices every day based on personal preference: coffee versus tea, boxers versus briefs, etc.

 Of course, we have to remind you that, financially, the best way to buy a car is to pay cash for something pre-owned to avoid paying both interest and off-the-lot depreciation.

 That said, many people aren’t in a position to pay cash for their cars, and auto loans are the only way they can afford one.
-Leases, by contrast, allow you to drive a car for a fixed period of time (often three years), making monthly payments until the lease expires.
+Leases, by contrast, allow you to drive a car for a fixed period of time (often three years) while making monthly payments until the lease expires.

 Why leases are so tempting

 “If you plan to keep the car only a few years — say three years max — then leasing allows you a smaller payment, and you don’t have to worry about the trade-in value.”

 “The initial cost of purchasing is higher than leasing; this includes a downpayment as well as a higher monthly payment,” says Allyson Baumeister, a member of the Texas Society of Certified Public Accountants.

 But leases are a devil in disguise.

-For one, leases have mileage limits where you’re penalized if you drive over that set amount, and can range from five to 20 cents a mile.
+For one, leases have mileage limits where you’re penalized if you drive over that set amount; these penalties can range from five to 20 cents a mile.
 It’s important to determine ahead of time how you’ll use the car (for short- or long-distance driving) and what those mileage limits are.
 A cap of 40,000 miles will allow you more wiggle room than 30,000, but you’ll pay extra up front.

-What’s more, a lease allows for normal wear to the car, but “if the dealership considers the condition of the vehicle to have wear and tear above that at the end of the lease, they can charge you extra,” Love says.
+What’s more, a lease allows for normal wear to the car, but “if the dealership considers the … the vehicle to have wear and tear above [normal] at the end of the lease, they can charge you extra,” Love says.
 You can get a better idea of what “normal wear” means by quizzing the car dealership and studying the lease terms.